160 Beacon Point Road

 Popular in central Otago, rusted steel compliments schist stone and cedar timber very well.
 These colours reflect the rock and grasses of the local surroundings, allowing a building to blend into the landscape.

 The idea behind this striking material is that a surface layer of rust will form, protecting the steel underneath from further deterioration and eliminating the need for other coatings.
-When the metal gets wet and then dries out, the rust layer becomes a little thicker, while the underlying solid steel becomes thinner.
+When the metal gets wet and then dries out, the rust layer becomes a little thicker, while the underlying solid steel is largely protected.

 The conditions that exist in this dry, non-coastal region ensures the rust layer will continue to evolve in thickness for two or three years before stabilising.
-The result should be a maintenance-free material with a unique aesthetic that lasts for many decades.
+The result is a maintenance-free material with a unique aesthetic that lasts for many decades.

 Roofing Hub - designed by Mason & Wales